JamesHarrison/openob/doc/source/tutorial.rst

 We're passing this the same arguments as the receiver, but asking it to be a transmitter instead, and providing the target destination IP address.

 This will spin up and send some configuration information to the configuration server.
 When the receiver next checks for configuration (in a second or two) it will spin up with the parameters sent by the transmitter, and you should start hearing audio from the receiver's sound card.

+To close the link, just :kbd:`Control-c` both ends to send a kill signal.